 The Vermont Training Program provides performance-based workforce grants for pre-employment training, training for new hires, and training for incumbent workers.
 Training can either be on-site or offered through an outside provider and grants may cover up to 50% of the training cost.

 Vermont Works for Women’s Trailblazers classes prepare participants for jobs in specific sectors, by providing networking with employers and female-identifying mentors, job search support, building projects in the community, and facilitating internships with local employers.
-For employers, an annual job fair and G.E.A.R.
-(Gender Equity Advancement Roundtable) supports organizations talking about equity progress.

 HIRING RESOURCES